grame-cncm/faustwebsite/_posts/2014-02-14-faust-and-webaudio-api.markdown

 Whith **faust2** development branch, a internal asm.js backend has been developed to directly generate the code starting from the DSP source.
 So you will be able to either generate the asm.js code using Emscripten (by adding the -emcc parameter in the following described commands), or using the internal asm.js backend.

 The JavaScript code alone can be produced using the following script to produce a foo.js file containing the Emscripten runtime, some glue code and the "faust.foo" class.

     faust2asmjs karplus.dsp

+#### Using DSP instances ####

-When "faust.karplus" class is defined, instances can be created and used as regular Web Audio API nodes with the following code:
+When "faust.karplus" class is defined, instances can be created and used as regular Web Audio API nodes with the following code (assuming 'DSP2' is another Faust defined node):

     var DSP = faust.karplus(audio_context, buffer_size);
     DSP.start();